Hitman in the City: Production

-Originally, after the near failure of Money No Enough's production effort, Jack Neo approached BMP Productions about a new movie prospect.
-However, after suffering losses from releasing the Liang Po Po TV series collection, BMP demanded Neo to direct a hitman action movie, threatening to end their partnership and distribute Hollywood action films that would cut into Neo's margins, if he did not comply.
+Originally, after the near failure of the production effort from the highly successful film Money No Enough, Jack Neo approached BMP Productions about a new movie prospect, which demanded Neo to direct a hitman action movie, threatening to end their partnership and distribute Hollywood action films that would cut into Neo's margins, if he did not comply.

+Hitman in the City was planned by Neo to be an extension of his original eight-minute spoof movie, Replacement Killers, which won him the Best Director in the 1988 Singapore International Film Festival Silver Screen Awards.

 Also while other filmmakers used Super 8 or Super 16 cameras and convert them into standard 35mm films during post production, Jack Neo wanted to post produce Hitman in the City on VCD, VHS and Singapore Chinese television channels instead of releasing it as a film to be released in cinemas.
 Neo then produced the telefilm using the Canon XL-2 DV camera.
 As Canon was a major sponsor for the telefilm, its products were advertised in the telefilm - specifically - the CanoScan FB 610 scanner, a BJC bubble inkjet printer and the CN600 laptop.
 Other sponsors included Acer, Institute Estetica De Beaute, Seksun Precision Engineering, Great World City, Fits Clothing, National Apparel and the now-defunct Singapore branch of Au Bon Pain.
 All sponsors were featured in the film as products used by the characters.

 The office scenes were filmed at Seksun Corporation's headquarters in Yishun.
 The executive chairman of Seksun was Felix Ong, who played Black Fatty in the film and assisted with production.
 The mall scenes were filmed in Forum The Mall.